mit-quest/k12scratch-GANs/README.md

 ## Contents
 * Introduction
 * What is GAN Paint?
-* How the GAN Paint Extension Works
+* How the GAN Paint Extension works
 * The current state of the GAN Paint block
 * Other notes